themooer1/cheshire/docs/user_guide.md

 ### Query Device Support

-To check explicitly whether a given device supports a command, you can check it's `DeviceProfile`.
+To check explicitly whether a given device supports a command, you can check its `DeviceProfile`.

 ```python
 from cheshire.hal.devices import device_profile_from_ble_device